raeeceip/hack-the-tunnels-starter-2024/README.md

 This screen may appear empty to you if you have not created a timetable on `/timetables/build`.

-If you have created a timetable, you will likely see a strinified date string as it's title, this is because the code the sends the create timetable request does not hard code a name so that it's easier to differentiate timetables:
+If you have created a timetable, you will likely see a strinified date string as its title, this is because the code the sends the create timetable request does not hard code a name so that it's easier to differentiate timetables:

 ```typescript
 const createTimetable = async () => {